What does it cost to Float?

 What if I don’t like floating or am not satisfied with my float?

 If you are not satisfied with your experience please let us know.
-We want floating to be accessible to all, and we will be sure to make it right for you.
+We want floating to be enjoyable for all, and we will do our best to make it right for you.

 What happens if I “freak out” during my float?